 Think about where data is going to be stored and how you will control access to the data.
 You must store your data so that it is safe and backed up.
 If you store your data on a memory stick or a laptop it could be damaged or lost.
 Make sure you back it up at RMIT regularly.

-For Research Data publication and promotion Figshare is the recommended storage option, see the Figshare page for details.
+For Research Data publication and promotion, RMIT's Research Repository is the recommended storage option.

 In some circumstances - such as remote fieldwork - it may not be possible to store data on RMIT infrastructure.
 If so, you should take steps to protect the research data.